clj-pdf/clj-pdf/README.md

 metadata:

+* :align table alignment on the page can be: "left" "right" "center"
 * :color  `[r g b]` (int values)
 * :header [{:color [r g b]} "column name" ...] if only a single column name is provided it will span all rows
 * :spacing number